 GNRC ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of January 30, 2023 in the Class Action Filed on Behalf of Generac Holdings Inc. Shareholders

 NEW YORK, Jan.
-17, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Generac Holdings Inc. (NYSE: GNRC) alleging that the Company violated federal securities laws.
+24, 2023 /PRNewswire/ --The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Generac Holdings Inc. (NYSE: GNRC) alleging that the Company violated federal securities laws.

 This lawsuit is on behalf of all investors who purchased or otherwise acquired Generac Holdings Inc. common stock between April 29, 2021, and November 1, 2022, inclusive.